brodieG/r2c/README.md

     sum
     ## function (..., na.rm = FALSE)  .Primitive("sum")

-> Notice I don't time the split step.
-This is so we can focus on the overhead
-> of the statistic computation alone.

 ## What If We Could Compile R?

 That would be nice, wouldn't it?
 Well, we (at least I) can't compile the